sherlock-project/sherlock/README.md

 ```

 The ```-v "$PWD/results:/opt/sherlock/results"``` options tell docker to create (or use) the folder `results` in the
-present working directory and to mount it at `/opt/sherlock/results` on the docker container.
+present working directory and mount it at `/opt/sherlock/results` on the docker container.
 The `-o /opt/sherlock/results/text.txt` option tells `sherlock` to output the result.

 Or you can use "Docker Hub" to run `sherlock`: